alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/12/special-properties-in-dotnet-projects.md

 **This compilation option is not so easy to use, though.** It requires that all code paths can be statically analysed, in other words, *reflection cannot be used in the code*, which affects for example JSON and XML (de)serialization.

-For JSON (de)serialization, a solution is using System.Text.Json source generators, that write and read JSONs through compile-time generated code.
+For JSON (de)serialization, a solution is System.Text.Json source generators, that write and read JSONs through compile-time generated code.

 WPF and Windows Forms are heavily reflection-based and because of that they don't support NativeAOT.
 However, console and ASP\.NET minimal APIs do have support for NativeAOT.